CodeAbodeChicago/style-guide/javascript/README.md

 # CodeAbode JavaScript (ES5) Style Guide

-*Forked from Airbnb's "mostly reasonable approach to JavaScript"*
+*Using Airbnb's "mostly reasonable approach to JavaScript" as a starting point*

 ## Table of Contents